Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

-Commonly referred to as the **BSP**, this tag contains level geometry, weather data, material assignments, AI pathfinding information, [lightmaps][], and other data structures.
-The name "BSP" is commonly used to refer to non-[object][] level geometry in general.
+The **scenario structure BSP** tag, commonly just called the **BSP**, contains level geometry, weather data, material assignments, AI pathfinding information, [lightmaps][], and other data structures.
+You can think of the BSP as the "stage" where the game takes place [objects][object] are placed within it.
 Aside from sounds and [bitmaps][bitmap], the BSP tends to be one of the largest tags in a map.
+Singleplayer [scenarios][scenario] often use multiple BSPs which are switched between at loading zones.

-BSP stands for [Binary Space Partitioning][about-bsp], a technique where space within a sealed static mesh is recursively subdivided by planes into [convex][] _leaf nodes_.
+The term "BSP" stands for [Binary Space Partitioning][about-bsp], a technique where space within a sealed static mesh is recursively subdivided by planes into [convex][] _leaf nodes_.
 The resulting _BSP tree_ can be used to efficiently answer geometric queries, such as which surfaces should be collision-tested for physics objects.

 # Compilation
 After level geometry is exported to [JMS][] format, it can be compiled into a BSP tag using [Tool's structure verb][tool#structure-compilation].